 Who qualifies for tax-exempt status?

 Now that we’ve gone over what does exemption from withholding mean?, it’s time to tackle who qualifies.
 Not everyone can claim exemption from withholding.

 Your employee may be wondering: “Am I exempt from withholding?”
 An employee’s income must be low enough that they won’t owe income tax to qualify.

 Employees can claim exemption if both of the following situations apply:

-- In the previous year, the employee had the right to a refund of all federal income tax withheld from their wages because they had no tax liability.
+- In the previous year, the employee had the right to a refund of all federal income tax withheld from their wages because they had no tax liability

-- In the current year, the employee expects a refund of all federal income tax withheld because they plan to have no tax liability.
+- In the current year, the employee expects a refund of all federal income tax withheld because they plan to have no tax liability

-There are also some other factors that help decide if an employee can be exempt from federal income taxes.
 If an employee needs help determining if they are exempt from taxes, direct them to IRS Publication 505.
 The publication has a flow chart and worksheets that can help employees decide if they are exempt.

 The IRS provides a period for the employee to dispute the determination.
-If the employee does not dispute the lock-in letter or if the IRS thinks the dispute is inadequate, you should withhold employee earnings based on the IRS’s letter.
+If the employee does not dispute the lock-in letter or if the IRS thinks the dispute is inadequate, withhold employee earnings based on the IRS’s letter.

 The employee can give you a new Form W-4 that results in more tax withholding.
 If the employee ever wants to lower their withholding or claim an exemption, the employee must dispute the determination with the IRS.
 Do not lower withholding or give the employee an exemption without IRS approval.